shekhar1113/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 For instance, sampling percentage of 30 means that verification would be run for 30% of the requests, and for the remaining 70%, service.verifyRequest will return true without running any kind of verification.
 Please note that the default value of sampling percentage is 100, which means that all requests will be verified.

+For cases where a different sampling percentage might be required for a part of traffic, another VerificationService object can be created with the required sampling percentage.
 ```java
 // Sampling Percentage is 30.
 This means that verification would be run for only 30% of the requests!
 int samplingPercentage = 30;